-- >0% revenues from extraction/mining of coal for the most recent fiscal year period. - >10% revenues from generation of electric power using coal.
+- >0% revenues from extraction/mining of coal for the most recent fiscal year period. - Any involvement in coal mining production or the provision of services related to coal mining. - >10% revenues from generation of electric power using coal.
 The maximum percentage of revenues values are based on the best available data, which may include reported revenues, reported percentage of revenues, or estimated revenues based on available information.

-- >0% revenues from the extraction and processing of oil sands for the most recent fiscal year period. - >0% revenues from oil and gas extraction through arctic drilling for the most recent fiscal year period. - >0% revenues from hydraulic fracturing for the most recent fiscal year period. - Any involvement in oil and gas exploration in water of depths greater than 125 meters.
+- >0% revenues from the extraction and processing of oil sands for the most recent fiscal year period. - Any involvement in the production, exploration, or provision of services related to the extraction and processing of oil sands, tar sands, or bituminous sands. - >0% revenues from oil and gas extraction through arctic drilling for the most recent fiscal year period. - >0% revenues from hydraulic fracturing for the most recent fiscal year period. - Any involvement in oil and gas exploration in water of depths greater than 125 meters. - Any involvement in in shale oil and/or gas.